-• the ABP Anti-Slavery & Human Trafficking Policy, which demonstrates ABP's commitment to the issues of modern slavery and forced labour and ensures that there is focus within the business on this issue.
-This Policy has recently been reviewed and updated and re-approved by the Board of ABP;

-• a Whistleblowing Policy which provides a way for employees or any other person to anonymously report any wrongdoings including any concerns that they may have.
-All reports are fully investigated;

-• an Employee General Code of Conduct which set out clear expectations of how ABP expects its employees to conduct business on its behalf;

-• ABP's Supplier Code of Conduct and procurement procedures as referred to above; and

-• specific modern slavery contractual provisions in ABP's standard form of contracts so that our suppliers and business partners know what is expected of them.
+- the ABP Anti-Slavery & Human Trafficking Policy, which demonstrates ABP's commitment to the issues of modern slavery and forced labour and ensures that there is focus within the business on this issue.
+This Policy is reviewed and updated (as appropriate) on an annual basis - a Whistleblowing Policy which provides a way for employees or any other personto anonymously report any wrongdoings including any concerns that they may have.
+All reports are fully investigated; - an Employee General Code of Conduct which set out clear expectations of howABP expects its employees to conduct business on its behalf; - ABP's Supplier Code of Conduct and procurement procedures as referred toabove; and - specific modern slavery contractual provisions in ABP's standard form of contracts so that our suppliers and business partners know what is expected ofthem.